 - Tires: You need at least 50% of your tire tread remaining and the tread needs to be in good condition (no dry rot).

-- Brakes: Make sure your brakes have plenty of pad material left.
+- Brakes: Make sure your brakes have at least 50% pad material remaining.

 - Throttle: The throttle needs to turn freely with no binding.
 Twist your throttle open all the way: it should snap back to the closed position quickly and smoothly without binding.

 - Mirrors, glass and lights: All glass, lights and reflectors must be taped over.
-Use blue painter's tape, since it is easier to remove than duct tape.
-Disconnect or disable your brake light and head light.
+Use blue painter’s tape, since it is easier to remove than duct tape.
+If it’s feasible, disconnect or disable your brake light and head light to keep the heat from baking the tape on.
 Remove or tape over your mirrors.

 - Chain and sprockets: Make sure your chain and sprockets are in good shape.

 - Check for fluid leaks: There cannot be any oil, coolant or gas leaks.
 We do not require you to drain or replace your coolant, but make sure there are no leaks.
 A slimy tire can ruin your day.

 - Steering and suspension: Your suspension and steering mechanisms should operate smoothly with no notchiness.